aisstream/example/README.md

 Clone the repository: `git clone https://github.com/aisstream/example`.
 Navigate to the javascript directory: `cd example/javascript`.
 Install the dependencies: `npm install`.
 Replace `"<YOUR API KEY>"` in the `main.js` file with your AISStream API key..
 Run the example: `node main.js`.

+### C# Example
+To run the C# example, you will need to have .NET 8 installed on your system.

 ### Additional Resources

 For more information on the AISStream API, visit the [AISStream documentation](https://aisstream.io/documentation).